Krivinsky/Krivinsky/README.md

 - 👋 Hi, I’m @Krivinsky Evgeny
-- 👀 I’m interested in ...
+- 👀 I’m interested in IT
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java, .NET
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Playa313@yandex.ru